-Uranium mining in the Kakadu region has always been controversial with three uranium deposits: Ranger, Jabiluka and Koongarra never included in the Park's original proclamation.
+Three uranium deposits - Ranger, Jabiluka and Koongarra – were never included in the Park's original boundaries.

-Yvonne Margarula’s father - the then Mirarr Senior Traditional Owner Toby Gangali - opposed plans for uranium exploration and mining on his country in the 1970s.
+As is documented in Dirt Cheap 30 years on Yvonne Margarula’s father - the then Mirarr Senior Traditional Owner Toby Gangale - opposed plans for uranium exploration and mining on his country in the 1970s.
 His opposition, along with that of other local Aboriginal people, was overruled by the Federal Government when it legislated for the development of the Ranger Uranium Mine in 1976.
-Ranger commenced operations in 1980, the mine is now operated by Energy Resources Australia (ERA) which is majority owned by Rio Tinto.
+Ranger commenced operations in 1980, the mine is now run by Energy Resources Australia (ERA) which is majority owned by Rio Tinto.

 Since the early 1980s yellowcake from Mirarr land has been sent to fuel nuclear reactors in Japan, Europe and elsewhere.

 As traditional landowners, the Mirarr bear responsibility for the impacts that activity on their land has on others.
 The possibility of uranium from Mirarr land being incorporated into a nuclear weapon or present at the site of a nuclear accident is therefore of enormous concern to Mirarr.
-Despite assurances from successive federal governments that Australian uranium is only sold to nations where there is no risk of proliferation, the fact remains that there are insufficient safeguards to ensure Australian uranium does not end up in nuclear weapons.
+Despite assurances from successive Federal Governments that Australian uranium is only sold for nuclear power, the fact remains that is impossible to guarantee Australian uranium does not end up in nuclear weapons.

 In April 2011, following the earthquake, tsunami and subsequent nuclear disaster in Japan, Yvonne Margarula wrote to UN Secretary-General Ban ki-Moon and expressed her sorrow at the impacts radiation is having on the lives of Japanese people.
 She noted that, ‘it is likely that the radiation problems at Fukushima are, at least in part, fuelled by uranium derived from our traditional lands.
 This makes us feel very sad.’
 It has since been confirmed by Dr Robert Floyd, Director General of the Australian Safeguards and Non-Proliferation Office of the Department of Foreign Affairs and Trade, that, “Australian obligated nuclear material was at the Fukushima Daiichi site”.